erizocosmico/tangram/README.md

 ### Roadmap

+- [ ] Get rid of some TODOs required for the next steps and implement some missing parser features.
 - [ ] Type check
 - [ ] Generate Go ASTs from Elm ASTs
 - [ ] Go interop and `Native` modules